causalMedAnalysis/cmedR/README.md

 ```

-Great—thanks for sharing such a detailed `roxygen2` block!
-Below is a **Markdown-formatted** section you can include in your GitHub `README.md` to document the `linpath()` function.
-This version is written to be user-friendly while preserving technical clarity.

----

-## `linpath()`: analysis of path-specific effects using linear models
+## `linpath`: analysis of path-specific effects using linear models

-The `linpath()` function estimates path-specific effects using a linear models for each mediator and the outcome.
+The `linpath` function estimates path-specific effects using a linear models for each mediator and the outcome.

 ### Function